putguigz/CityWeather/README.md

 I tried to heavily implement and use OOP.

 Let's take for example the classes :
- 1. ApiRequester
+ - ApiRequester
- 2. GeoCodeApi
+ - GeoCodeApi
- 3. OpenMeteoApi
+ - OpenMeteoApi

+For these **classes**, I :
-In this case, I created a base class `ApiRequester` to emit simple requests, and I made both class `GeoCodeApi` and `OpenMeteoApi` inherit from this class and implement their own way of managing parameters of the URL with method `addSpecificParameters()`.
+1. created a base class `ApiRequester` to emit simple requests
+2. made both class `GeoCodeApi` and `OpenMeteoApi` **inherit** from this class
+3. implement their own way of managing parameters of the URL with method `addSpecificParameters()`.

-The `Get()` method is encapsulated in this class and everything is happening behind closed doors.
+The `Get()` method is encapsulated in `ApiRequester` class and everything is happening behind closed doors.

 I also included methods that allows to convert the stored responses in easily usable objects called `convertJsonResponseToMap`.

-The result is not as polymorphic as I expected, but it'll do for now.

 # Frontend

 ## gtkmm
-It all started with gtkmm + Glade for UI...but it didn't do anything more than make me lose a full day..
+It all started with gtkmm and Glade for UI...but it didn't do anything more than make me lose a full day...

  Gtkmm is just C++ bindings of C-Gtk so it is pretty hard to use in an OOP way that allows to preserve good architecture.
 The documentation is pretty bad, no good tutorial...

 So I switched to ...🌟 Qt 🌟 !

 ## QT
-Easy to use and learn, took me only 1 day to have my graphical interface binded with my datas !
-Thanks to their extremly rich documentation + coverture on stackoverflow, youtube, etc...
+Easy to use and learn, took me less than a day to have a graphical interface binded with my datas !

+Thanks to their extremely rich documentation (+ coverture on stackoverflow, youtube,...)
 I designed the ui with QtCreator and binded the objects through pointers then populated them with data.
 The entire UI holds in 170 lines of code.
 Thanks QT !

 # What I learned or improved